-Under the 2021 Plan, we granted non-qualified stock options to certain employees and directors in 2022 and 2021.
-The options were granted with strike prices ranging from \$20.00 to \$31.40 per share in 2022 and \$120.00 per share in 2021, which was the price that the common shares were issued to the public in connection with our IPO.
+Under our 2021 Omnibus Equity Incentive Plan (the "2021 Plan"), we granted non-qualified stock options to certain employees and directors in 2023 and 2022.
+The options were granted with strike prices ranging from \$12.83 to \$30.57 in 2023 and \$20.00 to \$31.40 per share in 2022.
 The term of these options is ten years with vesting periods ranging from immediate to four years.

-We recorded stock-based compensation expense of \$800,796 and \$43,835 during the years ended December 31, 2022 and 2021, respectively, based on the grant-date fair value of the options granted.
+We recorded stock-based compensation expense of \$812,670 and \$800,796 during the years ended December 31, 2023 and 2022, respectively, based on the grant-date fair value of the options granted.
 The fair value of each option grant was estimated as of the date of grant using the Black-Scholes option-pricing model.
 The fair value is amortized as compensation cost on a straight-line basis over the requisite service period of the awards, which is generally the vesting period.